faramarzmunshi/d2l-nlp/NLP/introduction2.md

 # A Sentiment Analysis Case Study

-Now that we've covered most of the basics and terminology in NLP, let's continue on with the basics and show how these techniques can help us even when addressing the comparatively simple problem of classification.
+Now that we've covered most of the basics and terminology in NLP, let's continue on with the basics and show how these tasks can pile up even when addressing the comparatively simple problem of classification.
 In particular, we'll look at the classic problem of sentiment analysis: taking an input consisting of a string of text and classifying its sentiment as positive or negative.

 Sentiment analysis is a vital topic in the field of NLP.
 It has easily become one of the hottest topics in the field because of its relevance and the number of business problems it is solving and has been able to answer.
 In this notebook, you will cover this not-so-simple topic in a simple way.
-You will break down all the little mathematics behind it, and you will study it.
-You will also build a simple sentiment classifier at the end of this tutorial.
+You will build a simple sentiment classifier throughout this tutorial.
 Specifically, you will cover:

 - Understanding sentiment analysis from a practitioner's perspective
 - Formulating the problem statement of sentiment analysis